KCRP logo

 After speaking to Christine Locke – the Chief Executive of Diversity House, it became very clear that there are vulnerable groups who are unable to access the same opportunities and remain isolated in their community.
 One of the barriers to this is not being able to speak the language and as a result lack self confidence in leaving their own house.

-A plan was organised to help train a group of adults, who lacked the confidence to travel anywhere, to help plan a local journey and encourage them to visit a new destination.
+Working with Diversity House, we help to train groups of adults, who lack the confidence to travel anywhere, to plan a local journey and encourage them to visit a new destination.

 The chosen group meet regularly on a Friday to attend English lessons.
-The group were taught some key vocabulary and phrases that would be helpful when travelling by train prior to our trip.
+Kent CRP provide key vocabulary and phrases that would be helpful when travelling by train prior to providing a “Try A Train” experience.

 Travel Training Trip to Rochester 2022

-On Friday 1st July a group of adults from Diversity House, mainly those who spoke English as a Second Language, were invited to join Kent CRP for some travel training and to take part in a trip to Rochester.
-A short train journey from Sittingbourne Station.
+On Friday 1st July a group from Diversity House were invited to join Kent CRP for some travel training as part of a trip to Rochester, incorporating a short train journey from Sittingbourne Station.

 The project began by training the group on how to use the National Rail App.
 If they could use this effectively, they could then use it to help plan their journey and show the ticket office where they would like to go and which type of ticket they required.
 Alternatively, they could book using the app in advance.